 Helpful library assistants

-Your library assistants (Sally Russell, Kira Abeln and Kate Henzell-Thomas) will always welcome you, and do their best to help put the right book in the right hand at the right moment.
+Your library assistants (Kira Abeln and Sheila Campbell) will always welcome you and do their best to help put the right book in the right hand at the right moment.
 The library assistants work closely with the teachers so that they are informed about what each year group is learning about.

 Please see the ‘useful links’ section for a variety of online fiction research and information resources, including the Mandarin Oasis link which allows anyone to search for books held in the ISH Petri Library.